 Milwaukee shootings Monday; 2 wounded

-MILWAUKEE - Two people were wounded in separate shootings in Milwaukee on Monday, July 21.
+MILWAUKEE - Separate shootings in Milwaukee on Monday, July 28 left two people wounded.

 What we know: